BlockscapeNetwork/signctrl/docs/guides/migrate.md

 # Migration Guide

 This is a step-by-step guide on how to migrate from an existing node setup to a SignCTRL setup.
-For this guide, we're going to assume a single-node setup.
+For this guide, we're going to assume a single-node setup with no external signing service.

 > :information_source: Please follow the [Setup Guide](../guides/setup.md) first, until you're ready to run your validator with SignCTRL.